Hayley FieldArtist, Arts development worker

 Böse, Field and Utley will examine questions raised by the exhibition addressed in Stephanie Moran’s exhibition text.

 I am really delighted to be one of four runner-ups selected by Kate Brindley, Cherry Smyth, Lisa Milroy and Sarah Monk for the WW Solo Award.

-An exhibition of work by women artists from the collection at Christchurch Mansion with fellow artists Claudia Böse and Jacqueline Utley, includes a reference library and plan chest of material.
+An exhibition of reproductions of work by women artists from the collection at Christchurch Mansion, Ipswich and paintings by myself and fellow artists Claudia Böse and Jacqueline Utley.